opnfv/promise/requirements/05-impl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: images/figure5.png
+   :name: figure5
    :width: 90%

    Capacity Management Scenario

-Figure 5 shows a detailed message flow between the consumers and the functionalblocks inside the VIM and has the following steps:
+:numref:`figure5` shows a detailed message flow between the consumers and the functional blocks inside the VIM and has the following steps:

 Step 1: The consumer subscribes to capacity change notifications